alanmitchell/bmon/docs/source/how-to-install-BMON-locally.rst

 ----------------------

-The only portion of this file that needs to be changed is ``server_name`` which should be changed to either your server IP address or URL
+The only portions of this file that need to be changed are ``server_name`` which should be changed to either your server IP address or URL, and ``root /home/cchrc/bmon;`` which should be changed to your home bmon directory.

 | Enable the Site
 | ``sudo ln -s /etc/nginx/sites-available/bmon /etc/nginx/sites-enabled``